wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

     .. code-tab:: java

-        // Creates an ADXRS450_Gyro object on the MXP SPI port Gyro gyro = new ADXRS450_Gyro(SPI.Port.kMXP);
+        // Creates an ADXRS450_Gyro object on the onboard SPI port ADXRS450_Gyro gyro = new ADXRS450_Gyro();

     .. code-tab:: c++

-        // Creates an ADXRS450_Gyro object on the MXP SPI port ADXRS450_Gyro gyro{SPI::Port::kMXP};
+        // Creates an ADXRS450_Gyro object on the onboard SPI port frc::ADXRS450_Gyro gyro;

 AnalogGyro
 ^^^^^^^^^^